-Abdullah Abdullah's political journey took him from life as a practising eye surgeon to presidential contender cheered on by thousands at rallies across Afghanistan.
+Abdullah Abdullah's political journey has taken him from life as a practising eye surgeon to resistance fighter and three-times presidential contender.

-Instead of securing the top job, Abdullah Abdullah ended up as government chief executive, a newly created role with prime ministerial powers.
+So instead of securing the top job, Abdullah Abdullah ended up as government chief executive, a newly-created role with prime ministerial powers.

 Born in September 1960 in the Kabul area, Dr Abdullah is seen by many as a Tajik despite his mixed ethnicity.